hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-2-adding-custom-functions-to-emacs.rst

 You have learned:

 * a way to load a new function into emacs
-* how to make the function take interactive paramters
+* how to make the function take interactive paramaters
 * how to invoke that command - via the command line and via a custom key

 ------------------